azavea/raster-vision/README.md

 `/opt/data/datasets/vaihingen/dsm`, `/opt/data/datasets/vaihingen/gts_for_participants`, etc.

 Then run `python -m semseg.data.factory --preprocess`.
 This takes about 15 minutes and will generate `/opt/data/datasets/processed_potsdam` and `/opt/data/datasets/processed_vaihingen`.
 As a test, you may want to run `python -m semseg.data.factory --plot` which will generate PDF files that visualize samples produced by the data generator in  `/opt/data/results/gen_samples/`.
- To make the processed data available for use on EC2, upload a zip file of `/opt/data/datasets/processed_potsdam` named `processed_potsdam.zip` (and similar for Vaihingen) to the `otid-data` bucket.
+ To make the processed data available for use on EC2, upload a zip file of `/opt/data/datasets/processed_potsdam` named `processed_potsdam.zip` (and similar for Vaihingen) to the `raster-vision` bucket.

 ### Running experiments